smitagadkari/WorlListSolution/README.md

 If the elements form words that are part of the word list, then passes it.
 Gives out a list of 62260 such words.

-Commented code is tried to work with different objects to check performance.
+Commented code- is attempt to work with different objects to check performance.
 1. Longest word immunoelectrophoretically.
 2. second longes word phosphatidylethanolamines.
 3.62260 words possible.